-The estimated total funding available for Cleanup Grants under this solicitation is approximately \$11 million and EPA anticipates awarding an estimated 40 Cleanup Grants; subject to the availability of funds, quality of proposals, and other applicable considerations.
+The estimated total funding available for Cleanup Grants under this solicitation is approximately \$9 million and EPA anticipates awarding an estimated 18 Cleanup Grants subject to the availability of funds, quality of applications, and other applicable considerations.
 EPA may expend up to 25% of the amount appropriated for Brownfield Grants on sites contaminated with petroleum.

-7 For more information please visit www.epa.gov/environmentaljustice.
+1 For more information please visit www.epa.gov/environmentaljustice.

 In addition, EPA reserves the right to award additional grants under this competition should additional funding become available.
-Any additional selections for awards will be made no later than six months from the date of the original selection decision.
-EPA reserves the right to reject all proposals and make no awards under this announcement or make fewer awards than anticipated.
+Any additional selections for awards will be made no later than six months from the date of the original selection decisions.
+EPA reserves the right to reject all applications and make no awards under this announcement or make fewer awards than anticipated.

-In appropriate circumstances, EPA reserves the right to partially fund proposals by funding discrete portions or phases of proposed projects.
-To maintain the integrity of the competition and selection process, EPA, if it decides to partially fund a proposal, will do so in a manner that does not prejudice any applicants or affect the basis upon which the proposal, or portion thereof, was evaluated and selected for award.
+In appropriate circumstances, EPA reserves the right to partially fund applications by funding discrete portions or phases of proposed projects.
+To maintain the integrity of the competition and selection process, EPA, if it decides to partially fund an application, will do so in a manner that does not prejudice any applicants or affect the basis upon which the application, or portion thereof, was evaluated and selected for award.